 Whether you live in the Vermont Lowlands, the Valley of Vermont, the Vermont Piedmont, the Green Mountains, the Taconic Mountains, or the Northeast Highlands of Vermont, if you are thinking about privately selling your used car or truck, you’ve come to the right place.
 With an estimated 300,000 registered trucks and cars in the state of Vermont, it’s no wonder that thousands of private vehicle sellers from the Green Mountain State have used Autotrader to sell their car.
-Below, we’ve outlined the steps required to sell a car in the state of Vermont so you can sell your car quickly for the most cash.
+Below, we’ve outlined the five steps and required forms for how to sell a car in the state of Vermont so you can sell your car quickly for the most cash.

 Remember, most states consider the vehicle title a legal document, so the legal names (no nicknames) of both parties involved should be used, along with legible handwriting using black or blue ink.
 Mistakes, errors, and using White-Out may void the document so be careful and take your time filling it out.

 Step 1: Allow the buyer to have the car inspected by a third party

 Step 2: Organize and gather all related vehicle documentation

 Step 5: Remove your plates and cancel your insurance

 Many vehicle shoppers who buy a car privately pay for a pre-purchase vehicle inspection conducted by a qualified and licensed auto mechanic of their choosing.
 Although the buyer pays for this inspection, the seller and buyer must agree on when and where the inspection is to be held.
 If the inspection does find any issues with the car, it is a good idea for you as the seller to keep the report for your records.
 Vermont does not require this inspection and doesn’t have any forms that need to be filled out, but it’s a good idea for the buyer to have the inspection performed prior to the purchase.